lacklab/lacklab.github.io/_news/2023-01-ivanterryfox.md

 ---
-title: Congratulations to Ivan for his beautiful talk at the VPC/Terry Fox Seminar Series.
+title: Congratulations to Ivan for his excellent talk at the VPC/Terry Fox Seminar Series.
 date: 2023-01-06 07:59:00-0400
 inline: false
 ---